To clear up your brain, first consider your prescription drugs, because many of them carry the side effects of confusion and memory loss.

 The brain is 85% water and it craves water.

-(Drink 1.5 gallons a day – about half your weight in ounces – 80 oz for 160 lb. person)
+(Drink even a gallon a day – or at least half your weight in ounces – 80 oz for 160 lb. person)

 Older adults are at higher risk for dehydration.